Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Results

 \subsection{Qualitative assessment of uncertainty}

-Figure~\ref{fig4:Result} qualitatively compares the absolute reconstruction error (windowed and magnified to enhance visualization) with the QR\hyp based and ResM\hyp based uncertainty maps for a healthy and three abnormal brain cases, respectively at $4$\hyp fold undersampling.
-The blurred maps correspond to the Gaussian\hyp smoothed error and uncertainty maps used for the correlation analysis.
+Figure~\ref{fig4:Result} qualitatively compares the absolute reconstruction error (windowed and magnified to enhance visualization) with the QR\hyp based and ResM\hyp based uncertainty maps for a healthy and three abnormal brain cases at $4$\hyp fold undersampling.

 Similarly, Figure~\ref{fig5:Result} compares the absolute reconstruction error (windowed and magnified to enhance visualization) with the QR\hyp based and ResM\hyp based uncertainty maps for three representative knee datasets at $4$\hyp fold undersampling.